girip11/data-formats/xml/xsd/2_xsd_complex_types.md

 # XSD Complex Elements and Types

+Complex elements can be

+* Empty elements with attributes
-* A complex element contains other elements and/or attributes.
+* Elements with nested elements and/or attributes
-* Empty elements with attributes are also complex elements.
+* Elements with attributes and text.
+* Elements with text data and nested elements and/or attributes.

 ```XML
 <employee>